Ethiopian PM Abiy Ahmed vows to crush Tigray forces | DW | 02.11.2021

 Though PM Abiy promised swift victory in Tigray in November 2020, Ethiopian forces have suffered setbacks

-Ethiopian Prime Minister Abiy Ahmed on Monday vowed to crush rebels from the Tigray People's Liberation Front (TPLF) whom government forces have been battling for the last year.
+Ethiopian Prime Minister Abiy Ahmed on Monday vowed to crush forces from the Tigray People's Liberation Front (TPLF) whom government forces have been battling for the last year.

 "We will repel them with full force," Abiy said in a public broadcast address to lawmakers.